nus-cs2113-AY2223S2/ip/docs/README.md

 ```

 ### Exit
 This commands allows you to exit the application.
-Your tasklist will be automatically saved in a file named `"duke.txt"` and auto-loaded the next time you run the duke application.
+Your task-list will be automatically saved in a file named `"duke.txt"` and auto-loaded the next time you run the duke application.

 Command:
 ```